mahdi1234/vegan_JMK/README.md

-# Map of vegan and vegetarian restaurants in Jihomoravsky kraj, Czechia
+# Vegan and vegetarian restaurants in Jihomoravsky kraj, Czechia

 The map can be found here: [Vege-JMK map](https://umap.openstreetmap.fr/en/map/vege-jmk_557579)